keiran-rowell/keiran-rowell.github.io/_posts/2026-12-12-the-delian-mode.md

 I grew up in an age of unending neocon rule, and the complicity of [neoliberal alternatives](https://img.gifglobe.com/grabs/peepshow/S05E02/S05E02-iJmYPUVI-subtitled.jpg), throughout my childhood years.
 George Bush Jr had assumed his father's role in office (and resumed his father's war) and John Howard was in power for 11 years, long enough to bring me into my teens.
 As far as I knew, smiling jingoism and cynical geopolitical calculus *was* the way one kept power as a head of state.
 What mattered was the simulation of success, and the [*projection* of victory](https://www.forbes.com/sites/daviatemin/2021/07/20/its-not-over-until-its-over-the-perils-of-declaring-victory-in-crisis-too-soon/).

 There felt like a dearth of grassroots protest songs during the Second Gulf War.
 There are no synths on American Idiot, straight pop-punk rock and [heavy use of a pitch correction](https://youtu.be/r00ikilDxW4?si=84gWBNzAgYLY6Wvh) technology [originating the oil industry](https://www.businessinsider.com/auto-tune-developed-by-oil-engineer-2014-7).
-U.S. radio charts remained similarly silent on the ancillary Middle Eastern wars, though Brian Williams dropped a Leonard Cohen reference in the guiding [beauty of their weapons](https://youtu.be/DrADbquuMb4?si=0RndBZy2hpTSTtFo) watching the missiles used against the Assad regime in Syria.
+US radio charts remained similarly silent on the ancillary Middle Eastern wars, though Brian Williams dropped a Leonard Cohen reference in the guiding [beauty of their weapons](https://youtu.be/DrADbquuMb4?si=0RndBZy2hpTSTtFo) watching the missiles used against the Assad regime in Syria.

 While the radios felt muted, The War on Terror was remote, dispersed, and silent.
 No air raid sirens provided warning and there was no shelter to take.
 Instead, a Homeland Security colour scale was used to assess the current terror threat level.
 Throughout the entire decade it sat in the warm colours; never dropping to 'general risk' (*blue*) or 'low risk' (*green*).
 It hit *red* ('severe risk') once during actionable insights to UK<->US flight threats, raised to *orange* ('high risk') five times outside of NYC in 2003.
 Otherwise it remained at a constantly ominous *yellow* ('elevated risk') until replaced by a new system in 2011.
 In fact, it was recommended to remove the low risk tiers altogether, setting the alert constantly on 'guarded' without reworking the classification criteria.
 Luckily, civil servants pushed back on [raising the 'guarded' threat level on the eve of an election](https://web.archive.org/web/20130419031645/https://www.google.com/hostednews/afp/article/ALeqM5h1W_dkUJZmLCnpf-AJQwNa0N-ptg) due to opportunistic political ramifications.